leocrawford/leocrawford.github.io/_drafts/operating_model.md

 <div style="clear:both;"/>

-Instead we are blessed with an Operating Model (because that is the name we give to these ways of workings) that is based on ideas from over a century ago, and is shared not as a document (which can be challenged and updated) but is transmitted culturally.
+Instead we have inherited with an Operating Model (because that is the name we give to these ways of workings) that is based on ideas from over a century ago, and is shared not as a document (which can be challenged and updated) but is transmitted culturally.
+The  two main influences of todays organisations were Frederick Taylor's "Principles of Scientific Management" and Max Weber's work on Bureaucracy:

-I order to understand the organisations of today, it is worth understanding the key influences that made them the way they are - and which are unconsciously culturally transmitted (infected) from one generation to the next.
-Meet Frederick Taylor's "Principles of Scientific Management" and Max Weber's work on Bureaucracy:

 Taylor advocated: